DilyanaKom/softuni-react-habit-superhero/README.md

   - Can view their joined and created challenges
   - Can comment on any challenge
 - **Actions:**
-  - Can create community challenges with full CRUD permissions
+  - Can create community challenges
+  - Can update only their own challenges (with restrictions once others join)
-  - Can update and delete only their own challenges
+  - Can delete only their own challenges (only if no one has joined)
   - Can update and delete only their own comments

 ---